Recent Developments in Airborne Lidar - 19/04/2019

 In GmLidar, a divergent laser pulse illuminates a relatively large spot on the ground.
 The reflected signal is captured by an array of 32x128 Geiger-mode avalanche photo diodes (GmAPD).
-An additional bias above the breakthrough voltage brings the APD of each single matrix element in a state in which the arrival of a single photo or a few photons is sufficient to trigger the avalanche effect leading to an abrupt rise of voltage at the detector’s output.
-The event is used as the stop impulse for round trip time measurement and, once triggered, the respective cell element stays inactive for a few microseconds, i.e. generally until the emission of the next laser pulse.
+An additional bias above the breakthrough voltage brings the APD of each single matrix element in a state in which the arrival of a single photo or a few photons is sufficient to trigger the avalanche effect, leading to an abrupt rise of voltage at the detector’s output.
+The event is used as the stop impulse for round-trip time measurement and, once triggered, the respective cell element stays inactive for a few microseconds, i.e. generally until the emission of the next laser pulse.
 On the one hand, each GmAPD is a binary detector (i.e. no multi-target capability), but on the other hand 4,096 cells are simultaneously active for echo detection and ranging.
 In short, GmLidar constitutes a scanning range camera system.
 To reduce the inevitable measurement noise and to estimate signal intensity, redundant echoes from largely overlapping laser footprints are analysed in post-processing.

 In contrast to GmLidar, the SPL technology utilizes a highly collimated laser pulse which is split into 10x10 sub-beams (‘beamlets’) by a diffractive optical element (DOE).
 Each laser beamlet potentially returns multiple echoes as the backscattered radiation of each beamlet is captured by a single-photon-sensitive detector array, which acts like an APD operated in linear mode in a certain dynamic range.
 Multi-target capability is especially important for vegetation penetration.
-Due to the high receiver sensitivity, both systems can be operated from high altitudes (4,000-10,000m AGL).
-Hence, they enable a higher area performance compared to conventional laser scanners while providing similar point densities (800-1,000km2/h with 8 points/m2) in exchange for a lower height accuracy (~10cm) and a higher rate of outlier points.
+Due to the high receiver sensitivity, both systems can be operated from high altitudes (4,000–10,000m AGL).
+They therefore enable a higher area performance than conventional laser scanners while providing similar point densities (800–1,000km2/h with 8 points/m2) in exchange for a lower height accuracy (~10cm) and a higher rate of outlier points.
 Recent SPL data evaluation has revealed good measurement precision in the centimetre range for smooth horizontal targets (e.g. asphalt) and a faster decrease of precision in more complex target situations (tilted and/or natural surfaces) compared to conventional full-waveform scanners.
 The 3D point cloud of a church located in Austria’s capital city Vienna captured with a full-waveform laser scanner and a single-photon Lidar sensor, featuring approximately the same point density (waveform Lidar: 20 points/m2; SPL: 16 points/m2), is depicted in Figure 4.

 From Single-purpose Scanners to Hybrid Sensor Systems

 Another apparent trend in airborne mapping is the combination of active and passive sensors.
 Practically all new state-of-the-art airborne sensors feature both laser scanners and RGB, CIR or even multispectral cameras (see Table 1).
-While concurrent image acquisition itself is valuable due to the documentary character of the images and the inherent possibility to derive digital orthophotos from it, the recent progress in computer vision in general – and dense image matching (DIM) in particular – now enables height estimation for each image pixel based on multi-view stereo.
-With typical ground sampling distances (GSDs) of aerial images ranging from 5-20cm, photogrammetric techniques even outperform Lidar in terms of 3D point density.
+While concurrent image acquisition is valuable due to the documentary character of the images and the inherent possibility to derive digital orthophotos from it, the recent progress in computer vision in general – and dense image matching (DIM) in particular – now enables height estimation for each image pixel based on multi-view stereo.
+With typical ground sampling distances (GSDs) of aerial images ranging from 5–20cm, photogrammetric techniques even outperform Lidar in terms of 3D point density.
 However, this is accompanied by higher processing times and a higher outlier rate.
 Especially in image areas with low texture, shadows and semi-transparent objects like vegetation, the reliability of image-derived height estimates still lags behind Lidar.

 Nevertheless, serious fusion of the two data sources, beyond the mere colourization of the Lidar point cloud based on the radiometric image content, is presently a topic of ongoing research.
-One of the open research topics in this context is the semantic labelling of Lidar and DIM point clouds making use of mutual information content.
+One of the open research topics in this context is the semantic labelling of Lidar and DIM point clouds using mutual information content.
 Joint processing of Lidar and DIM point clouds relies on proper co-registration of the different data sources.
 This requires both knowledge of the underlying sensor models and understanding of the properties of the respective active and passive capturing techniques.
 As an example of the latter, Lidar penetrates the grass layer to a certain extent whereas DIM only delivers the top of the grass layer.
-When combining both data sources in a hybrid orientation (i.e. strip adjustment plus aerial triangulation), these differences need to be considered when searching for corresponding points and surface patches in the scans and images, respectively.
+When combining both data sources in a hybrid orientation (i.e. strip adjustment plus aerial triangulation), these differences need to be considered when searching for corresponding points and surface patches in the scans and images.

 From Manned to Unmanned Platforms